bhusalgokarna/Modular_Base_Coding/README.md

 Data  were saved in different formate(.xlsx and .txt), 1st step to read different formates and files data and save it in one csv file to make our data reading process easier.

 To do this step i create a read data pipeline because this will make my code widly flexible to read different kind of formates and sources.
-Check file_handler.py to understand more about code of reading the multiple files.
+Check file_handler.py or dataPipeline to understand more about code of reading the multiple files.

 **Columns of the merged data-frame:**